-Blue's life was saved five years ago by a pioneering trial of two drugs while he was treated for acute myeloid leukaemia (AML), an aggressive type of cancer that progresses rapidly.
+Blue's life was saved six years ago by a pioneering trial of two drugs while he was treated for acute myeloid leukaemia (AML), an aggressive type of cancer that progresses rapidly.

 A "medical miracle"

 Blue's recovery was hailed as a "medical miracle” by his doctor.
 He recently returned with his mum Francesca to the Oak Centre for Children and Young People, where he had been treated, in order to ring the 'end of treatment bell' and to celebrate with the same staff who had helped him.